I’ve been asked about asparagus….. Honestly, I’ve never done anything with it!

 Chaya at Pantry Paratus teaches why and how to make veggie powder and it includes.... yep, asparagus.

 Nourishing Joy has another pickled recipe for a Lacto-Fermented Pickled Asparagus.

 There were several roasted recipes.
 Try the one I found at Learning and Yearning.
 She has great growing tips, and this recipe for Roasted Asparagus.
 Here is a cooking tip “Overcook it and you get slime.
 But cooked until just tender, it’s sublime.
 And roasting it brings out its sweetness, like it does for other vegetables.”

-Finally how about an Asparagus Salad from the Untrained Housewife.
+Finally how about this Salad from the Untrained Housewife.
 Lightly blanched and added to a salad sounds like a great springtime meal.

 Hmmmm….
 I really may try one of those pickled recipes.
-Because I just found out the other day... after 21 years of marriage, my husband likes asparagus!
+Because I just found out the other day... my husband likes asparagus!
 Learn something new all the time.